KaiTheRedNinja/Jumbleum/Notes.docc/Electronics/Topics/Current of Electricity.md

 Where if you take any upright triangle such as P, V, and I, it is a valid equation.
 My mnemonic for this is "Edward Wanted Prince William, Queen Victoria In Prison To Incite Riot".

+See <doc:Physical-Quantities-Units-and-Measurement#Prefixes-and-Magnitude> for information about the SI prefixes.

 ## Current

 > Definition: The rate of flow of charge